Python adapter reference

 ExecutionError | Child execution failed.
 When the original exception type can be resolved, the raised exception subclasses both ExecutionError and the original type, so you can catch either. |

-ExecutionCancelled | Child execution was cancelled. |
+ExecutionCancelled | Child execution (or input) was cancelled. |

 ExecutionTimeout | Child execution exceeded its configured timeout. |